Some Secrets Shared

 Line Secret Sharing Example

-Hence, if we give \((1, s_1)\) to Alice, \((2, s_2)\) to Bob, and \((3, s_3)\) to Carol then any two of them will be able to collaborate to compute the line going through their two points, and will be able to discover \(x\) by computing the value of the second coordinate when the first coordinate is equal to \(0\).
+Hence, if we give \((1, s_1)\) to Alice, \((2, s_2)\) to Bob, and \((3, s_3)\) to Carol, then any two of them will be able to collaborate to compute the line going through their two points, and will be able to discover \(s\) by computing the value of the second coordinate when the first coordinate is equal to \(0\).
 Furthermore, no individual participant has any information at all about the value of \(s\).

 Shamir Secret Sharing